 Where to stay overnight

-Head to Dry Island Provincial Park, about an hour’s drive from either Red Deer or Drumheller.
-The main road down to the Red Deer River is currently closed because of heavy rains – and hence sink holes.
-But you can still walk down the road and forge your own trail.
+The main road down to the Red Deer River can sometimes be closed because of heavy rains – and hence sink holes.
+But if that’s the case, you can still walk down the road and forge your own trail through some spectacular Canadian Badlands scenery.
 Take your sense of adventure with you and perhaps a GPS.

 The park is particularly stunning in the fall.
 And birders will love it, as more than 150 species of birds have been sighted.